Insight - Cuba Inc. open to foreign capitalists, but within limits

 "In the morning on Dec.
 17, Cuba was still a word spoken in U.S. business circles with hushed tones.
 By the afternoon, half of corporate America was rambling around forming a Cuba team," said Mark Entwistle, a former Canadian ambassador to Cuba and now a partner at Toronto-based merchant bank Acasta Capital who advises companies interested in Cuba.

-Among those joining a recent New York state delegation to Cuba were executives from JetBlue Airways Corp, Pfizer Inc and MasterCard Inc.
+Among those joining a recent New York state delegation to Cuba were executives from JetBlue Airways Corp (JBLU.O), Pfizer Inc (PFE.N) and MasterCard Inc (MA.N).

 Many foreign companies have thrived over the years.
 They run hotels, build ships, refine oil and pack meat.
 Some have a share in bottled water, beer, soda, rum and cigar businesses.